Skip to main content

 1D linear barcodes are the most efficient way to track inventory as they represent a simple sequence of symbols which refer to a certain item.
 They don't have to carry a lot of information, because the database has all the information about the item available.

-The most commonly used 2D (2-dimensional) barcodes:
+Examples of commonly used 2D (2-dimensional) barcodes:

 • QR code; Data Matrix code.